CaioCeretta/fullstack-club/mcdonalds/comments.md

 An example of a code that is not a single expression would be if on the map, we assigned the value to a new constant, and returned it on the set, so because we are creating a variable and then calling a return, it will now need {}

+## Shadcn Drawer

+Drawer is a UI component used to show content on a sliding panel, it can slide horizontally or vertically, it's commonly used as navigation menus or configuration panels.

+On our case, it will be used as a sliding component for the order confirmation, inside of it, we'll have both the header and a form for the user to insert their information.

+The form is made with shadcn form, and in order for it to work, we use a <FormProvider> and a <form>, we spread the form constant, created by the useForm function in the <FormProvider>, and the <form> will have the onSubmit from useForm.

+FormProvider is passing the rhf context to the form and all the fields inside of it.
+Form will be a UI component, dealing with the appearance and structure of the Form, whilst FormProvider handles the formLogic (state, validation, etc.)

+another option would be of using <Form><form> is incorrect, because nesting of form elements is generally unnecessary and can cause issues with submission, handling, formState and event propagation.

+## Issue about the drawer content not being unregistered on cancel

+One change we've made, is that we wanted unRegister the drawer whenever we click on the cancel button, we wouldn't be able to do so

+Because the finish order button, triggered the opening of the drawer for the user to type the name and CPF.
+However, if the user closed the drawer and reopened it, the data of the form would still be stored in react state

+FinishOrderButton was moved inside of the sheet and a isOpen state was created to control the opening and closing of the drawer

+In order to fix this issue, these steps were followed:

+.
+FinishOrderButton was moved back to the sheet
+.
+A isOpenState was created to control the opening and closing of the drawer .
+The dialog interface begin receiving the isOpen and setIsOpen . shouldUnregister: true was used on the form to ensure that the fields of the form to be unregistered when the drawer was closed

+In Summary:

+- Before the change

+.
+FinishOrderDialog remained mounted (didn't unmount on closing the drawer) . useForm stored the state of inputs even if the drawer closes .
+This happened because the FinishOrderDialog continued existing in the component tree, only with open={false} but the form remained mounted and preserved the values

+- After the change

+.
+Now, FinishOrderDialog is only rendered when the dialog open state is true .
+When the user closes the drawer, that state changes to false and the FinishOrderDialog is unmounted .
+As the useForm is inside the FinishOrderDialog, he fades out with the component, resetting the values . shouldUnregister: true reinforces that, ensuring that the fields are completely removed

+This means that before the form always existed, even if it was hidden, so the values persisted.
+Now, by unmounting and recreate the component, the form starts from zero every time the user opens the drawer.

+Other observation:

+The finish order dialog was being rendered outside of the sheet so it always existed on the component tree.
+So when the user closed the drawer, it only was hidden (open=false), but the form inside was being kept in memory.